eagroom/IntroToRPresentation/index.md

 ---

-## Why this is important
+## Why data analytics is important

 Consider the case study presented by Keith Baggerly [The Anil Potti Story](http://videolectures.net/cancerbioinformatics2010_baggerly_irrh/)

 Article: "[Genomic signatures to guide the use of chemotherapeutics.](http://www.nature.com/nm/journal/v12/n11/abs/nm1491.html)"
-  Auther: Potti et al (2006),
+  Author: Potti et al (2006),
   Magazine: Nature Medicine, 12:1294-1300

-The idea is they developed a tool that can be used to predict weather a patient will respond to chemotherapies by knowing what drugs are most effective against which cells.
+They developed a statistical tool that can be used to predict weather a patient will respond to chemotherapies by knowing what drugs are most effective against which cells.

 <b>Amazing!</b>

 ---

-## Why Cont.
+## Why this is important

 This was very exciting to the MD Anderson Cancer Center.
 They asked Baggerly's group to evaluate this new tool.

-What Baggerly found was poor data analysis as several steps along the way.
-Easy things like miss labeling of data.
-This caused patients to not get the drugs that it is predicted their cancer would respond best to!
+What Baggerly found was poor data analysis at several steps along the way.
+Easy things like miss labeling of data and an off by one row error.

+This caused patient's in the clinical trial to not get the drugs that it was predicted their cancer would respond best to!
+The clinical trial was stopped in it tracks.

 "Intuition in high through put biology is poor" -Keith Baggerly

-In other words... we need impartial engineers who care deeply about the process and the math the data is curated through so that doctors, geneticist, ect. can learn factual things from the data and draw accurate conclusions.
+In other words...
+(I believe) we need impartial engineers who care deeply about the process and the math the data is curated through so that doctors, geneticist, ect. can learn factual things from the data and draw accurate conclusions.

 ---